Free Aceh Movement: Background

 The conflict in Aceh stems from several major factors including historical mistreatment, disagreements over Islamic law, discontent over the distribution of Aceh's natural resource wealth, and the increase in the numbers of Javanese people in Aceh.

 During the era of Dutch colonisation in the 1800s Aceh was a centre of resistance against Dutch colonial rule.
 They were one of the last Indonesian peoples to succumb to colonial rule and only after a brutal 30-year campaign, the Aceh War of 1873–1903.
 When the Netherlands transferred sovereignty of their colonial territory, administration of Aceh was handed over to Indonesia and GAM claims that this was done without consultation with Acehnese authorities.
-Daud Bereueh mounted an armed rebellion that ended with Aceh being granted special status by President Sukarno.
-However, President Sukarno have not allowed Aceh to implement sharia law during his reign (1945-1967) due to his strong belief of separation of church and state.
+Daud Beureueh mounted an armed rebellion that ended with Aceh being granted special status by President Sukarno.
+However, President Sukarno had not allowed Aceh to implement sharia law during his reign (1945–1967) due to his strong belief of separation of religion and state.

 Motivated by discovery of large gas reserves in Lhokseumawe, a former Darul Islam "foreign minister", Hasan di Tiro established the Free Aceh Movement (Gerakan Aceh Merdeka) in December 1976.
 The small movement carried out its first attack on Mobil engineers in 1977, killing one American engineer.

 Due to this incident, GAM came under the attention of central government who sent small units of counter-insurgency troops that successfully crushed the movement.
-Di Tiro was nearly killed and was forced to flee to Malaysia while all members of his cabinet were either killed or forced to flee abroad by 1979.
+Di Tiro was nearly killed and was forced to flee to Malaysia, while all members of his cabinet were either killed or forced to flee abroad by 1979.